Dinoman1221/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required packages and print the present data.
+1. Import the required library and read the dataframe.
-2. Print the placement data and salary data.
-3. Find the null and duplicate values.
-4. Using logistic regression find the predicted values of accuracy , confusion matrices.
-5. Display the results.
+2.write the function computecost to generate the cost function.
+3.perform iterations og gradient steps with learning rate.
+4.plot the cost function using gradient descent and generate the required graph.

 ## Program:
 ```